Trade Facilities Act: Effectiveness

-The guarantees enabled money to be raised by issuing 4.5 percent debenture stock, which was a cheaper way of raising capital than conventional loans.
-When the original scheme was extended by the 1922 Act, Lord Ashfield applied for more guarantees, to fund more extensions to the future Northern line.
+The guarantees enabled money to be raised by issuing 4.5 per cent debenture stock, which was a cheaper way of raising capital than conventional loans.
+When the original scheme was extended by the Trade Facilities and Loans Guarantee Act 1922, Lord Ashfield applied for more guarantees, to fund more extensions to the future Northern line.
 The Hampstead Tube and the City and South London Railway were linked at the southern end, by constructing new tunnels from Charing Cross (now Embankment) to Kennington, and the line was extended by tunnelling southwards from Clapham Common to Morden, where a new depot for stabling the trains was constructed.
 The number of cars expanded from 250 to 521.
 When John Moore-Brabazon, the junior Transport Minister, opened the extension to Morden on 13 September 1926, he said that further tube extensions would only be possible if the system was well-used and earned the required dividends.
 Ashfield said that this would require 14 million extra passengers, but knew that it was never likely to happen.
 The evidence also appeared obvious to some Members of Parliament.
 Arthur Comyns Carr, speaking in early 1924 about the extension to Edgware, said that he expected the Treasury to have to pay out on the guarantees in due course, as such projects rarely if ever paid their way.
 Since the price of land along the new routes always rose significantly he suggested that the railway could have financed itself by using this increase as security.
 Days later, Sir Robert Horne said that some £14 million had been guaranteed for improvements to the tube railways, and that these projects would not have begun without the promise of cheaper loans, as a result of the Acts.
 He recommended that the 1924 Act should be adopted, because the tube extensions funded by the previous acts had provided employment for thousands of men.